syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/upgrade-project.md

+---
+layout: post
+title: Project Migration | Blazor | Syncfusion
+description: Project Migration is a add-in that helps migrate existing Syncfusion Blazor project from one Syncfusion version to another version
+platform: extension
+control: Syncfusion Extensions
+documentation: ug
+---

-# Upgrading Syncfusion Blazor application to latest version
+## Upgrading Syncfusion Blazor application to latest version

 The Syncfusion Blazor migration add-in for Visual Studio allows you to migrate an existing Syncfusion Blazor application from one version of Essential Studio version to another version.
 This reduces the amount of manual work required when migrating the Syncfusion version.